pmjones/request-interop-interface/README.md

 Implementations MAY contain properties and methods not defined in these interfaces.

+Notes:

+- **Why does RequestInterop define readable properties instead of getter methods?** The superglobals are presented in PHP as variables and not as functions; using properties instead of methods maintains symmetry with the language.
+In addition, using things like array access and null-coalesce against a property looks more typically idiomatic in PHP than with a getter method; it is the difference between `$request->query['foo'] ?? 'bar'` and `$request->getQuery()['foo'] ?? 'bar'`.

+- **Why does RequestInterop define property `get` but not `set`?** The intent is to guarantee only the readability of the _Request_ elements, not their writability (which is outside the scope of this package).

+- **Does Reflection invalidate advertisements of readonly or immutable implementations?** No. The ability of a consumer to forcibly mutate an implementation advertised as readonly or immutable does not constitute a failure to comply with RequstInterop.

 ### _Request_

 The _Request_ interface represents copies of the PHP superglobals (or their equivalents) and values derived from them.
 It defines these properties: